-7.21 The Defined Benefit plan is mature and its funding is very sensitive to future experience.
+7.20 The Defined Benefit plan is mature and its funding is very sensitive to future experience.
 As shown in Section 7.11 a lower than expected investment return would significantly reduce the "actuarial surplus".

-7.22 The chart below shows the impact on the VBI in an adverse scenario where the return is 0% for the year to 30 June 2021 and all other experience is as expected.
-A best estimate return of 5.6% p.a. is assumed from 1 July 2021.
+7.21 The chart below shows the impact on the VBI in an adverse scenario where the return is 0% for the year to 30 June 2024 and all other experience is as expected.
+A best estimate return of 5.7% p.a. is assumed from 1 July 2024.

-- 7.23 If the return is 0% in 2020/21, the VBI is expected to fall slightly below 100% (i.e. an unsatisfactory financial position) and return to 100% in 2022. - 7.24 On the other hand, if experience is favourable an even larger "actuarial surplus" could result.
+- 7.22 If the return is 0% in 2023/24, the VBI is expected to fall slightly below 100% (i.e. an unsatisfactory financial position) and a funding call of approximately \$37m spread over three years is required to restore the VBI above 100% (i.e. a satisfactory financial position).
+The above chart assumes such a call is made.
+In the event of a large negative return, however, the VBI would likely fall even further below 100% (i.e. an unsatisfactory financial position).
+If this occurred, even higher additional employer contributions may be required to restore the Defined Benefit plan's VBI to 100% within the legislated three years. - 7.23 On the other hand, if experience is favourable an "actuarial surplus" could result.
 The Board would need to consider how to treat such an "actuarial surplus" in the long term.
 We understand that if this occurs any residual assets would eventually be distributed to relevant Authorities in accordance with Clause A.15 of the Trust Deed.
 The Board may also wish to consider adopting a more defensive investment strategy in order to reduce the investment risk.

-Events since 30 June 2020
+Events since 30 June 2023

-- 7.25 Vision Super has advised that the investment returns for the months of July and August 2020 for the Defined Benefit plan were 1.3% and 1.4% respectively (equivalent to 17.3% p.a.).
-This is higher than the expected return of 5.6% p.a. and therefore will have had a positive impact on the financial position.
-We continue to expect the VBI of the Defined Benefit plan will be above 100 and does not impact our recommendations. - 7.26 We are not aware of any other events subsequent to 30 June 2020 that would materially impact upon the results of the actuarial investigation of the Defined Benefit plan.
+7.24 Vision Super has advised that the investment returns for the months of July and August 2023 for the Defined Benefit plan were 1.61% and -0.20% respectively (equivalent to 8.7% p.a.).
+This is higher than the expected return of 5.7% p.a. and therefore will have had a positive impact on the financial position.
+We continue to expect the VBI of the Defined Benefit plan will be above 100 and does not impact our recommendations.

+- 7.25 The Superannuation Guarantee (SG) Contribution rate increased to 11% from 1 July 2023.
+We understand the Authorities increased the Division C contribution rate to reflect this change. - 7.26 We are not aware of any other events subsequent to 30 June 2023 that would materially impact upon the results of the actuarial investigation of the Defined Benefit plan.